Woman composting in home kitchen.

 UPDATED: May 25, 2023

-Here are a few eco-friendly ideas for home that are easy to enact and help reduce your ecological footprint.
+Here are 21 eco-friendly ideas for home that are easy to do and helpful in reducing your ecological footprint.

-Some people may believe that building a green home is the only way to really reduce their carbon footprint – the total amount of greenhouse gas emissions they cause.
-But making even small changes to your home and your lifestyle can have a huge impact on environmental sustainability.
-While building a green home may involve big, expensive projects like replacing flooring, installing new windows and building with alternative materials, making smaller changes could involve replacing certain products, upgrading an appliance or changing your habits.
+Some people believe that building a green home is the only way to really reduce their carbon footprint – the total amount of greenhouse gas emissions they generate.
+But making even small changes in your home and lifestyle can have a huge impact on environmental sustainability.
+While building an eco-friendly home may involve big, expensive projects like replacing flooring, installing new windows and building with alternative materials, smaller changes typically involve replacing certain products, upgrading an appliance or changing habits.

-Follow these green tips for homeowners to start making progress on your sustainable home.
+Homeowners can follow these green tips to start making progress on their sustainable homes.

 1. Reuse Plastics

-It seems simple, but reusing single-use plastics, and using less plastic in general, can make a more of a difference than one might think.
+It seems simple, but reusing single-use plastics, and using less plastic in general, can make more of a difference than you might think.
 There is currently a patch of garbage floating off the coast of California that’s twice the size of Texas.
-It’s called the Great Pacific Garbage Patch, and it’s the largest accumulation zone of ocean plastic on the planet.
-This plastic is lethal to ocean wildlife and can contaminate our food sources, too.
-By reusing your plastics, you can help reduce waste that may otherwise end up in a landfill or the ocean.
+It’s called the Great Pacific Garbage Patch.
+It’s the largest accumulation of ocean plastic on the planet.
+Plastic is lethal to ocean wildlife and can contaminate our food sources.
+By reusing plastics, you help reduce waste that may otherwise end up in a landfill or the ocean.

 2. Replace Plastics

-Reduce, reuse, recycle and, when possible, eliminate plastic use altogether.
+Reduce, reuse and recycle.
+And when possible, eliminate plastic.
 Swap out plastic wrap for beeswax wrap.
-It’s reusable, compostable, and is made out of all-natural ingredients.
+It’s reusable, compostable and made out of all-natural ingredients.

-Trade plastic eating utensils for reusable metal ones.
-Switch plastic straws for those made out of natural materials.
+Trade plastic utensils for reusable, metal utensils.
+Switch plastic straws for straws made from natural materials.
 The best option for reusable straws is bamboo.
-Bamboo is an easily renewable crop and a natural material, making it biodegradable.
+Bamboo is an easily renewable crop and natural material, making it biodegradable.

 3. Level Up To A Programmable Thermostat

-According to energy.gov, you can save up to 10% on your heating and cooling bills by changing the temperature of your home 7 – 10 degrees for 8 hours of the day.
-Programmable thermostats ensure you don’t miss the perfect times to do so – when you’re sleeping or at work for the day.
-It can be hard to remember to change the temp in the morning, change it again when you get home and then again before you go to bed.
-Instead, you can program the thermostat to adjust to specific temperatures at different times of the day.
+According to Energy.gov, you can save up to 10% a year on your heating and cooling bills by changing the temperature of your home 7 – 10 degrees from its normal setting for 8 hours of the day.
+Programmable thermostats and smart technology can ensure you don’t miss the perfect times to reset your thermostat – usually when you’re sleeping or not at home.
+It can be hard to remember to change the temperature in the morning, change it again when you get home and then change it before you go to bed.
+With a programmable thermostat, you can program the thermostat to set to specific temperatures at different times of the day.

 4. Upgrade Your Toilet